bluewitch/RustWerks/README.md

 # RustWerks
 My book (dwulf's manifesto) on Rust, notes, details, and references.

+RustWerks is a manifesto for Rust specific development, but can be used for any language.
+I use Github's dev browser tool and VSCode IDE and have found it a great tool for development and git commits

 # - [Github Browser Dev Tool](https://github.dev/github/dev)

 ## In Rust we Trust:
 *~dwulf*